-- (a) The annual hours of work for full-time employees, exclusive of meal periods taken away from the workstation but including paid holidays will be 1827 for Administration (which is equivalent to an average of 35 hours per week), and 19571⁄2 for public works staff (which is the equivalent of 371⁄2 hours per week). - (b) The preceding annual hours means that all work schedules in each area will be based on those figures.
+- (a) The annual hours of work for full-time employees, exclusive of meal periods taken away from the workstation but including paid holidays will be one thousand eight hundred and twenty-seven (1827) for Administration (which is equivalent to an average of thirty-five [35] hours per week), and one thousand nine hundred fifty-seven and one-half (19571⁄2) hours for public works staff (which is the equivalent of thirty-seven and one-half [371⁄2] hours per week). - (b) The preceding annual hours means that all work schedules in each area will be based on those figures.
 Due to varying lengths of the calendar and work years and the varying times that employees may begin and end their work schedules, a full-time employee will be required to work an average of one thousand eight hundred and twenty-seven (1827), or one thousand nine hundred fifty-seven and one-half (19571⁄2) hours, depending on the area they are assigned to.
 Nothing in this collective agreement establishes a guarantee of this number of hours of work in any calendar year. - (1) For the purpose of this agreement, "flextime" means the hours worked by an employee, or a group of employees, who are given authority by management to: - (i) arrange their starting and finishing times; and/or - (ii) arrange their length of workday within a stated maximum number of hours. - (2) Requests for flextime is at the discretion of the Employer; however, all requests under Clause 14.2(a) may be presented at the Joint Labour Management meeting for discussion. - (3) For administrative purposes flextime may be scheduled by the Employer for the purpose of covering off scheduled meetings or events, subject to Clause 14.2(a).